 Steps are being taken to resolve medical device security but the progress is slow.
 The U.S. Food and Drug Administration actually has plans of requiring manufacturers to include a feature that update devices throughout the life cycle of the products.
 This will certainly help keep new devices updated, but what about the old devices?
 Healthcare organizations that use old software and outdated equipment are very vulnerable.
 Unfortunately, there’s very little that can be done.
 It is possible to update devices and software, but managing the vulnerabilities is costly and challenging.

 Before healthcare providers choose to upgrade systems and remediate vulnerabilities, they typically do a cost-benefit analysis.
 If updating and maintaining devices entail a very high cost and there are no other alternatives, they simply accept the risks associated with the use of the devices.
 Another negative impact of continually updating old devices is the lost time and resources that could have been used for developing new and advanced devices or treatments.
-Instead of

 The U.S. House Energy and Commerce Committee knows about the problem.
 Hence, the committee is talking to industry stakeholders to help tackle the issue and improve cybersecurity.
 One cybersecurity professional estimated that an organization may spend $400 to $4,000 just to fix just one vulnerability.
-What if more than one vulnerabilities need to be fixed?
+What if more than one vulnerability need to be fixed?
 It’s gonna be a very costly and daunting task.